E. Paul Zehr Ph.D.

 E. PAUL ZEHR, Ph.D., is a professor, an author, and a martial artist at the University of Victoria.
 He is passionate about the popularization of science using superheroes as foils for human achievement and ability.
-His recent pop-sci books include BECOMING BATMAN (2008), INVENTING IRON MAN (2011), and PROJECT SUPERHERO (2014).
+His recent pop-sci books include BECOMING BATMAN (2008), INVENTING IRON MAN (2011), PROJECT SUPERHERO (2014), and CHASING CAPTAIN AMERICA (2018).

 His innovative work as head of the Rehabilitation Neuroscience Laboratoryfocuses on the recovery of walking after stroke and spinal cord injury and spans over 100 scientific publications.